‘You can make anything by writing’ C. S Lewis

 Intent of our English Provision

-At Whitehouse Community Primary School, we truly believe that all pupils should be able to confidently communicate their knowledge, ideas and emotions through their writing.
-We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
+At Whitehouse Community Primary School, we truly believe that all children should be able to confidently communicate their knowledge, ideas and emotions through their writing.
+We want children to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We want them to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences across the curriculum.
-We believe that all pupils should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
+We believe that all children should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
 We believe that all good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas for improvement in all pieces of writing, editing their work effectively during and after the writing process.
-We do not put ceilings on what pupils can achieve in writing and we do not hold pre-conceptions about any pupils’ ability to make progress.
+We do not put ceilings on what children can achieve in writing and we do not hold pre-conceptions about any children’ ability to make progress.
 We understand the importance of parents and carers in supporting their children to develop both grammar, spelling and composition skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.
+The Whitehouse Way underpins our English Provision.

 Implementation of our English Provision

-At Whitehouse Community Primary School, we teach the four National Curriculum key strands of English writing – namely composition, grammar, spelling and handwriting - as whole class, age-related lessons.
+At Whitehouse Community Primary School, we teach the four National Curriculum key strands of English writing – namely composition, grammar, spelling and handwriting - as whole class, age-related inclusive lessons.
 Writing is linked to our half-termly cross-curricular ‘Enquiry’ questions, which give a purpose to writing.
-Every year group, from Year 1 to Year 6, have three units of writing to complete each half term.
-These units vary in genre, which means that over the course of the year, pupils will have written for a wide range of audiences and purposes.
-For example, year 2 have eight narrative pieces of writing, seven non-fiction ones and three forms of poetry to complete.
-Carefully selected texts complement the writing and provide a stimulus for pupils.
-When completing each unit, teachers work through the process of writing with their pupils covering features of that text type; investigating examples; discussing and modelling how to plan, draft, write, edit and finally present their work.
+Every year group, from Year 1 to Year 6, have two to three units of writing to complete each half term.
+These units vary in genre, which means that over the course of the year, children will have written for a wide range of audiences and purposes.
+For example, each year group will have a selection of narrative, non-fiction and different forms of poetry to complete.
+Carefully selected texts complement the writing and provide a stimulus for children.
+When completing each unit, teachers work through the process of writing with their children covering features of that text type; investigating examples; discussing and modelling how to plan, draft, write, edit and finally present their work.
+In addition, vocabulary progression is a key element in each yeargroup.
 Worked is marked daily and feedback given.
-At the end of the year, pupils have built up a portfolio of writing which is presented in their ‘Extended Write’ book.
-In addition, pupils and teachers complete a deep mark checklist after each unit so that next steps are clearly identified.
-In addition to the work presented in the extended write books, pupils also have opportunities to write at length in other subject areas, in particular in science and enquiry lessons.
+At the end of the year, children have built up a portfolio of writing which is presented in their ‘Extended Write’ book.
+In addition, children and teachers complete a deep mark checklist after each unit so that next steps are clearly identified.
+In addition to the work presented in the extended write books, children also have opportunities to write at length in other subject areas, in particular in science and enquiry lessons.

 To support the planning of the units, teachers work through a range of carefully written targets, which cover all aspects of writing as per the National Curriculum.
-Relevant targets are shared with the pupils at the start of every lesson along with the Whitehouse ‘three step’ learning challenges.
-These steps allow for differentiation and the chance for all pupils to achieve.
-A gold challenge offers further extension to more able pupils.
+Relevant targets are shared with the children at the start of every lesson along with the Whitehouse ‘three step’ learning challenges.
+These steps allow for scaffolding and the chance for all children to achieve.
+A gold challenge offers further learning opportunities.
 Writing is assessed through the targets at the end of each unit.
-Each half term, this data is added to our assessment tracking system and then used to target specific pupils and inform planning.
+Each half term, this data is added to our assessment tracking system and then used to target specific children and inform planning.
+Our spiral curriculum is fully inclusive and allows for skills to be progressively introduced, built on and revisited.

 Grammar, spelling and handwriting is embedded within daily English lessons.
-In addition, time is allocated for specific standalone lessons.
+In addition, time is allocated for specific focus lessons to reduce cognitive load in main English lessons.
 Linked to National Curriculum requirements, KS2 teachers work through a bespoke program of weekly grammar and spelling lessons.
 Some lessons allow for the revision of spelling patterns and rules; grammatical terms and uses of punctuation from previous years whilst other lessons add new skills to existing knowledge.
 The spelling program across the school follows the same structure with weekly spelling tests and focused rules and patterns shared each week.
 In KS1, teachers also have a set of grammar concepts to teach, divided into term tasks.
-Teachers can choose to teach these as standalone lessons or within daily English lessons.
+Teachers can choose to teach these as focus lessons or within daily English lessons.

 Across the school, regular skills checks take place for spelling and grammar in each year group which again informs planning and provides evidence for assessment.
 In addition, the school uses the termly RS Assessment GAPS tests which are completed in Years 1-6.
 Handwriting is taught throughout the school using the ‘Penpals’ writing scheme which allows for interactive lessons, skills checks and assessments.
 Handwriting targets form part of the deep mark checklists in extended write work.
-Throughout the school, to support children with their writing, teachers and teaching assistants provide pupils with a range of resources including prompt cards, spelling lists, vocabulary banks and working walls.
+Throughout the school, to support children with their writing, teachers and teaching assistants provide children with a range of resources including prompt cards, spelling lists, vocabulary banks and working walls.
 Teachers are observed termly and given feedback so they can develop their teaching of writing.
+We also have a selection of extra-curricular clubs linked to English skills which can be used to support children’s understanding or give them an opportunity to use their skills in a creative way.

 Impact of our English Provision

-There are many ways that we can demonstrate the success of our writing curriculum at Whitehouse Community Primary School and the impact it is having for all groups of pupils.
+There are many ways that we can demonstrate the success of our writing curriculum at Whitehouse Community Primary School and the impact it is having for all groups of children.